ireneuszcierpisz/people-counter-app-project/WRITEUP.md

 The size of the model pre- and post-conversion was...

 The inference time of the model pre- and post-conversion was...

-## Assess Model Use Cases

-Some of the potential use cases of the people counter app are...

-Each of these use cases would be useful because...

-## Assess Effects on End User Needs

-Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
-The potential effects of each of these are as follows...

 ## Model Research